vkhazin/multicloud-courseware/content/docker-kubernetes/lab-k8s-deployment.md

       type: "LoadBalancer"
       loadBalancerIP: ""
     ```
-26. To deploy the load-balancer to Kubernetes cluster: `kubectl apply --filename service.yml`
+27. To deploy the load-balancer to Kubernetes cluster: `kubectl apply --filename service.yml`
-27. To list cluster assets: `kubectl get all`to confirm container and service are deployed
+28. To list cluster assets: `kubectl get all`to confirm container and service are deployed
-28. Back to Google Cloud Console, navigate to the Kubernetes clusters, select `Services & Ingress`
+29. Back to Google Cloud Console, navigate to the Kubernetes clusters, select `Services & Ingress`
-29. Under `Endpoints` column select `external IP address:80` link to test connectivity to the container deployed to the cluster
+30. Under `Endpoints` column select `external IP address:80` link to test connectivity to the container deployed to the cluster
-30. Don't forget to add a query string parameter: `?name=John`
+31. Don't forget to add a query string parameter: `?name=John`
+32. Alternatively, we can deploy the container and create a service using the Google Cloud Console